 a schedule for the submission of capital project requests by Town departments and the GMRSD for years 1 through 6 of the Capital Improvement Plan (CIP).

-dates for departments requesting capital projects to appear before the CIC to respond to the Committee’s questions about project proposals, and to provide and answer questions regarding cost estimates and scope for any projects proposed for the Capital Budget (Year 1 of the CIP).
+a scheduling period within which departments requesting capital projects will appear before the CIC to respond to the Committee’s questions about project proposals, and to provide information and answer questions regarding the cost estimates and scope for any projects proposed for the Capital Budget (Year 1 of the CIP).

 a date (typically on or about January 15) by which the Town Administrator will submit to the CIC a finalized set of capital projects to comprise the Capital Improvement Plan.
 Projects proposed for the Capital Budget shall comply with the requirements of the CIC capital project request form.

-a joint meeting of the Finance Committee and CIC (typically on or about March 15), at which the CIC and Town Administrator will present and discuss the recommended Capital Improvement Plan.
+a joint meeting of the Finance Committee and CIC (typically on or about March 15), at which the CIC and Town Administrator or his designee will present and discuss the recommended Capital Improvement Plan.

 The Capital Improvement Plan shall include: